jportella93/jon-portella-blog/content/blog/running-code-snippets-on-chrome-s-console-2/index.md

 ---
 title: Running Code Snippets on Chrome's Console
+spoiler: >-
-spoiler: Learn how to store and run JavaScript code snippets in Chrome's DevTools for faster testing and debugging.
+  Learn how to store and run JavaScript code snippets in Chrome's DevTools for faster testing and debugging.
-date: "2021-04-23T13:58:02.393Z"
+date: '2021-04-23T13:58:02.393Z'
+hasNewsletterBeenSent: true
 ---

 # Running Code Snippets on Chrome's Console